GioByte10/AutoZoom/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;_c_str()_ is added, as a **LPCSTR** variable is needed.<br>

 Note that links will be open in the user's default browser

+The program also features 10 different error [MessageBox()](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-messagebox), which without closing, the process cannot continue.<br>
+Each MessageBox() contains a code and description of the error